Produce Safety Rule Compliance Dates & Timeline

 Compliance Dates

-Information about compliance dates for the FSMA Produce Safety Rule is available in many places, but we felt like it might be valuable to gather all the pieces of information together so you can see the specific regulatory compliance dates for the different parts of the Rule.
+Information about compliance dates for the FSMA Produce Safety Rule is available in many places, but here are all the pieces of information together so you can see the specific regulatory compliance dates for the different parts of the Rule.

 • Proving eligibility for the qualified exemption requires three years of sales records to support the exemption.
 If you plan to use the qualified exemption, you will need to have sales records beginning on your compliance date.

-The provisions covering sprout production first go into effect at the beginning of 2017 for farms making over $500,000 or later depending on the farm gross receipts.
+The provisions covering sprout production first went into effect at the beginning of 2017 for farms selling over $500,000 in produce annually (or later depending on the farm gross receipts for produce sales).

-The other provisions of the rule go into effect at the beginning of 2018 or after 2018, depending on the provision and the size of your farm’s business.
+The other provisions of the rule went into effect at the beginning of 2018 or after 2018, depending on the provision, the size of your farm’s business, and specific policies that have been put in place by FDA.

-1. According to the Final Rule issued on 3/18/19, Compliance dates for Subpart E, Agricultural Water, allow an additional four years.
+1. Final Rule issued on 3/18/19, extended compliance dates for Subpart E, Agricultural Water (other than sprouts), to allow an additional four years beyond the original compliance dates.
+This was followed by a period of enforcement discretion.

-Download the Compliance Dates chart in a printable format.
+Download the Compliance Dates chart in a printable format (Updated 11/5/2024)

 Before the compliance date, every covered farm that does not qualify for an exemption must have a supervisor (such as a farm owner/operator) complete a standardized food safety training program.
-The Produce Safety Alliance Grower Training Course is one way to satisfy this requirement.
+The Produce Safety Alliance Grower Training Course satisfies this requirement.